 Holding promised security assistance hostage unless a foreign leader agrees to do you political favors is obviously and indisputably wrong.
 Trump’s antics regarding Ukraine may even meet some definition of criminal.

 He asks a commonsensical question.

 Still, how does such misconduct compare to the calamities engineered by the “centrists” who preceded him?
 Consider, in particular, the George W. Bush administration’s decision to invade Iraq in 2003 (along with the spin-off wars that followed).
 Consider, too, the reckless economic policies that produced the Great Recession of 2007-2008.
 As measured by the harm inflicted on the American people (and others), the offenses for which Trump is being impeached qualify as mere misdemeanors.

 Honest people may differ on whether to attribute the Iraq War to outright lies or monumental hubris.
 When it comes to tallying up the consequences, however, the intentions of those who sold the war don’t particularly matter.
 The results include thousands of Americans killed; tens of thousands wounded, many grievously, or left to struggle with the effects of PTSD; hundreds of thousands of non-Americans killed or injured; millions displaced; trillions of dollars expended; radical groups like ISIS empowered (and in its case even formed inside a U.S. prison in Iraq); and the Persian Gulf region plunged into turmoil from which it has yet to recover.
 How do Trump’s crimes stack up against these?

 Bacevish is not arguing against the impeachment of Trump.
-America’s problem is not one man but a dysfunctional political system that made him possible.
+He is arguing that America’s problem is not one man but a dysfunctional political system that made him possible.